Dog Plays With A Tennis Ball

 This means that the ligament sustains severe tearing all at once.
 This is actually the least common type of CCL rupture.

 Audible clicking or popping may be heard if the meniscus is torn.
-It’s rare for dogs to have acute ruptures of the CCLs in both hind limbs.
+It’s rare but possible for dogs to have acute ruptures of the CCLs in both hind limbs.
 But if this happens, it could result in your dog not being able to stand up with their back legs and they may appear paralyzed (but they aren’t!).
-This scenario is very uncommon.

 Chronic Rupture: